lsegal/yard/docs/GETTING_STARTED.markdown

 documentation to HTML document files.
-In addition to this, YARD ships with two more tools allowing you to quickly view `ri`-style documentation for a specific class or method as well as an extra tool to generate UML diagrams for your code using [Graphviz](graphviz).
+In addition to this, YARD ships with two more tools allowing you to quickly view `ri`-style documentation for a specific class or method as well as an extra tool to generate UML diagrams for your code using [Graphviz][graphviz].
 An overview of these tools can be found in the {file:README.markdown README} under the Usage section.

 <a name="extending" />